ottopaulsen/MMM-MQTT/README.md

 Use the conversions config to convert values from one to another.
 If there is no match, the received value is used.

 For numeric values, you can use `multiply` or `divide` to multiply or divide values before they are displayed.
+See example with `divide` above.

 ### Colored values